ilastik/inferno-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `inferno` can be installed with:
+Once the `conda-forge` channel has been enabled, `inferno, inferno-cpu` can be installed with:

 ```
-conda install inferno
+conda install inferno inferno-cpu
 ```

 It is possible to list all of the versions of `inferno` available on your platform with: